LocPhamn/Resume-Screening-with-LLM/README.md

 ## 🚀 Features

-- 📄 Read and clean raw text data from uploaded PDF resume files
+- 📄 Read and clean raw text data from uploaded PDF resume files and job descriptions
-- 🧠 Extract important details: Name, Email, Phone, Address, Skills, Experience, and Profile Summary
+- 🧠 Summarize resume content and job description using Gemini 2.0 flash. embedding summarization resume with bkai-foundation-models/vietnamese-bi-encoder model from HuggingFace and store the results in a vector database
-- 📊 Evaluate resumes using **SentenceTransformer** embeddings and cosine similarity
+- 📊 Evaluate and identify suitable resumes for a given job description by retrieving relevant resume information using RAG (Retrieval-Augmented Generation) techniques.
+Then, use Gemini to analyze the retrieved content and generate a final assessment of the most suitable candidates.
-- 🔎 Recommend job roles based on detected skills (Web Dev, Data Science, Android, iOS, UI/UX)
+- 🔎Rank the top matching resumes for the recruiter based on their relevance to the job description
 - 🖥️ User-friendly Streamlit interface for uploading and viewing analysis results

 ---